Stepping back in time...

 Colour clash and bleeps?

-Visually, fans of the 8-bit original will adore the updated Atari ST version which looks the same but tarted up with gorgeous 16-bit colours and lots more detail.
+Fans of the original will absolutely adore the updated Atari ST version, which looks the same but tarted up with gorgeous 16-bit colours and lots more detail.
 Wow, I wish the old Speccy game looked this good back in the mid-80s.
 I mean, come on, check out those sprites - this must be one of the cutest games ever made!

 The CryptO'pinion?